 Retailers may want the ability to override specific terms in a customer's search query.
 This need happens because a keyword is no longer relevant and when searching, this keyword generates results that are not useful.
-Inside the Management Console under "Synonyms" in the left navigation, you'll find the Query Replacement page.
-Here you can enter words that will replace other keywords.
+The most common useful case for this is to help users with common spelling errors.
+On the Query Replacement page, you can enter words that will replace other keywords.

 A store sells products by a brand called "Happy Pets".
 Recently this brand has changed their name to "Wonderful Pets".
 Although the store has updated the brand name for all their products, people might search for "Happy Pets".
 In this case, setting up a query replacement for "Happy Pets" to "Wonderful Pets" would be helpful and direct shoppers to relevant results.